carpentries/instructor-training/_extras/icebreakers.md

 What aspect of teaching are you passionate about or do you really enjoy?
 Is it seeing lightbulb moment in a students eye or learning something new when you teach?

+### Favorite Emoji

+What is your favorite emoji.
+If you don't have a favorite or don't use emoiji's, that is an okay answer.